Guideline for Concussion/Mild Traumatic Brain Injury & Prolonged Symptoms 3rd Edition for Adults over 18 years of age

-The Guideline for Concussion/ mTBI and Persistent Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.
+The Guideline for Concussion/ mTBI and Prolonged Symptoms was developed to improve patient care by creating a framework that can be implemented by healthcare professionals to effectively identify and treat individuals with persistent symptoms following a concussion/mTBI.
 The third edition of the guideline was published in June 2018 and starting in the Fall of 2019 will evolve into a living guideline.
 Features include:

 - Patient and family version for each section of the guideline, containing the key information, and offering resources based on needs identified by persons with concussion.